Alan Watts: Later years

-Death and legacy
+Death

 In October 1973, Watts returned from a European lecture tour to his cabin in Druid Heights, California.
-Friends of Watts had been concerned about him for some time over his alcoholism.
+Friends and relatives of Watts had been concerned about him for some time over his alcoholism.
 On 16 November 1973, at age 58, he died in the Mandala House in Druid Heights.
-He was reported to have been under treatment for a heart condition.
-Before authorities could attend, his body was removed from his home and cremated on a wood pyre at a nearby beach by Buddhist monks.
-Mark Watts relates that Watts was cremated on Muir Beach at 8:30am after being discovered deceased at 6:00am.
+His body was discovered at 6:00 am and quickly cremated on a wood pyre on Muir Beach at 8:30 am by Buddhist monks before any authorities could attend to the scene.
 His ashes were split, with half buried near his library at Druid Heights and half at the Green Gulch Monastery.

-His son, Mark Watts, investigated his death and found that his father had planned his own passing meticulously:

-His wife, Mary Jane Watts, wrote later in a letter that Watts had said to her "The secret of life is knowing when to stop".
+Alan Watts was reported to have been under treatment for a heart condition.
+His son Mark Watts later investigated his father's death and found that he had planned it out meticulously.
+Mary Jane Watts later wrote that Watts had told her, "The secret of life is knowing when to stop".
+Watt's father, Laurence Wilson Watts, died in 1974, just one year after his son.
 A personal account of Watts's last years and approach to death is given by Al Chung-liang Huang in Tao: The Watercourse Way.

 Views

 On spiritual and social identity

 Regarding his ethical outlook, Watts felt that absolute morality had nothing to do with the fundamental realization of one's deep spiritual identity.
 He advocated social rather than personal ethics.
 In his writings, Watts was increasingly concerned with ethics applied to relations between humanity and the natural environment and between governments and citizens.
 He wrote out of an appreciation of a racially and culturally diverse social landscape.

 He often said that he wished to act as a bridge between the ancient and the modern, between East and West, and between culture and nature.

-Watts led some tours for Westerners to the Buddhist temples of Japan.
-He also studied some movements from the traditional Chinese martial art taijiquan, with an Asian colleague, Al Chung-liang Huang.

 Worldview

 In several of his later publications, especially Beyond Theology and The Book: On the Taboo Against Knowing Who You Are, Watts put forward a worldview, drawing on Hinduism, Chinese philosophy, pantheism or panentheism, and modern science, in which he maintains that the whole universe consists of a cosmic Self-playing hide-and-seek (Lila); hiding from itself (Maya) by becoming all the living and non-living things in the universe and forgetting what it really is – the upshot being that we are all IT in disguise (Tat Tvam Asi).
 In this worldview, Watts asserts that our conception of ourselves as an "ego in a bag of skin", or "skin-encapsulated ego" is a myth; the entities we call the separate "things" are merely aspects or features of the whole.

-Watts's books frequently include discussions reflecting his keen interest in patterns that occur in nature and which are repeated in various ways and at a wide range of scales – including the patterns to be discerned in the history of civilizations.
+Watts's books frequently include discussions reflecting his keen interest in patterns that occur in nature and that are repeated in various ways and at a wide range of scales – including the patterns to be discerned in the history of civilizations.